mariomcginley/BBS5/README.md

 uses wcDocker library to render collections of objects in Panels/Windows.
 Programmable Command Line Parser (from POO/MOOP).
 Objects are held in a Folder/File tree hierarchy then folders objects may be collected and rendered with a custom collector object.
-A WebRTC PBX-like exchange is exposed to the outside world for communication with people in a particular BBS.
-A global directory of BBS's may index the total online population.
-This makes for sort of a distributed cluster of mini-social-network type systems.